Winery General Order

 The State Water Resources Control Board (SWRCB) adopted a general Winery Wastewater Process and Discharge Order in January 2021.
 The Wine Institute estimates that 2,036 of 3,612 bonded wineries in California will be subject to this order.

-A Report of Waste Discharge consisting of an electronic Notice of Intent (eNOI) and a Technical Report prepared and stamped by a licensed professional geologist or engineer, is required to be submitted upon notification by the facilities Regional Water Quality Control Board and within 3 years of adoption of the Winery Order.
+A Report of Waste Discharge consisting of an electronic Notice of Intent (eNOI) and a Technical Report prepared and stamped by a licensed professional geologist or engineer, is required to be submitted to your Regional Water Quality Control Board.

 THE WINERY GENERAL ORDER ESTABLISHES THE FOLLOWING FOUR TIERS BASED ON PROCESS WATER DISCHARGE.
 TIERS DICTATE COMPLIANCE REQUIREMENTS.